Our winter service operations are carried out to assist the safe movement of road users and pedestrians and minimise delays caused by adverse weather.

-Updates about weather conditions, potential icy roads and gritting operations are being posted weekdays during the winter period on the official Leeds Twitter feed.
+- Twitter feed - Updates about weather conditions, potential icy roads and gritting operations are being posted weekdays from October to March.

 How do we know when ice or snow is on the way?